FrontendSolutionsGmbH/ufp-core-frontend/ufp-core/README.md

-### Quick Start
+## Quick Start

-#### Empty Application:
+### Empty Application:

+    // import main ufp-core
     import UfpCore from 'ufp-core'

-    // redux store creation and startup
+    // startup which creates redux stores and bound Manifests UfpCore.startup()
-    UfpCore.startup()

-#### Config Reducer enabled
+### Config Reducer enabled

 the following example uses the config reducer to store default values upon registration, sets them inside the redux store using a redux action and prints out its current value using the ufpAutoConfigured selector to retrieve a value from it

     import UfpCore from 'ufp-core/lib'